 Laura was fortunate to participate as a volunteer at the 1996 Summer Olympic Games in Atlanta and 2002 Winter Olympic Games in Salt Lake City.
 Laura’s skills include organizational planning and budgeting, legislative and governmental relations, and enthusiasm in everything she does.
 She is a past board member for Paddle Florida, Bike Florida and the former Alliance for Biking and Walking.

-Laura grew up in Jacksonville Florida and after living in other areas of Florida, calls Sopchoppy home.
-Her virtual office format allows her to travel a lot, especially to visit her grandchildren in Southwest Florida.
-She loves the outdoors and staying active through hiking, cycling and paddling.
-She is an avid sports fan, loves to read and spending time with family.
+Laura grew up in Jacksonville, Florida.
+After living in other areas of Florida, she calls Sopchoppy home.
+Her virtual office format allows her to travel a lot — especially to visit her grandchildren in Southwest Florida.
+She loves the outdoors and stays active through hiking, cycling and paddling.
+She’s an avid sports fan, loves to read and spend time with family.

-Through two decades as a bike commuter and recreational group rider, I observed many close calls and conflicts.
-Studying the behavior of both cyclists and motorists, I became convinced that the greatest challenge facing American bicycling is lack of education, coupled with the destructive belief system Americans have developed about our roads.
+Through three decades as a bike commuter and recreational group rider, she observed many close calls and conflicts.
+Studying the behavior of both cyclists and motorists, she became convinced that the greatest challenge facing American bicycling is a lack of education, coupled with a destructive belief system Americans have developed about our public roads.

 “We have to rediscover some lost truths,” she asserted in her presentation before the Congress for the New Urbanism.

 “Along the way we have adopted some beliefs that are not really supportive of respecting bicyclists as part of transportation,” she said in that presentation.

 The first truth to rediscover is that streets are for people.
 “They always have been — and they still are, but many people don’t understand it that way.”